-I am Geza J. Holzinger environmentalist, award-winning conservation photographer, visual anthropologist, based in Germany and Thailand.
-I specialized to document the daily life of disappearing cultures, current humanitarian crises and environmental destructions and their social consequences.
+I am Geza J. Holzinger environmentalist, award-winning photographer, visual anthropologist, based in Germany.
+I specialized to document the daily life of disappearing cultures, current humanitarian crises and environmental destruction and their social consequences.
 I began my photographic career in 1993.
 After several workshops and masterclass I started nature and documentary photography primarily as an addition to my magazine articles.
 Between 2006 and 2010 I concentrated to document the social and political issues that define our times.
 Since 2010 I am working as a freelancer photographer and popular science writer.
 My works have been published in several Hungarian magazines and I have also worked for Free Magazine (Japan), Visual Ethnography (Italy) and Asian Geographic (Singapore).

 I am very lucky because my work is also my passion.
 Being passionate about what I do is one of the important success factor in my life.
 I believe that I can create real value with my ideas and work, save the environment and the endangered tribes.